demetreades/assignment3js-shopping-cart/README.md

 ### files

-`main.js` is the main file that starts via `start` command, you can create tshirts add them to a shopping card and checkout with a discount rate.
+`main.js` is the main file that starts via `start` command, you can create tshirts add them to a shopping cart and checkout with a discount rate depended the materials and labor rate.

-`./src/attributes/main.js` is the file with the attribute objects { colors, sizes, fabrics } that needed to make a `TShirt` with different price for each attribute, where you can set get alter and add new attributes for the overall materials.
+`./src/attributes/main.js` is the file with the attribute objects { colors, sizes, fabrics } that needed for making a `TShirt` with different prices for each attribute, where you can set get alter and add new attributes for the overall materials.